zzzprojects/sqlbulkcopy-tutorial/docs/pages/api/sqlbulkcopy-o-sqlbulkcopyoptions.md

 | KeepNulls | No | 	Preserve null values in the destination table regardless of the settings for default values.
 When not specified, null values are replaced by default values where applicable. |
 | TableLock | No | Obtain a bulk update lock for the duration of the bulk copy operation.
 When not specified, row locks are used. |
 | UseInternalTransaction | No | When specified, each batch of the bulk-copy operation will occur within a transaction. |

+## Remarks
+You can specify more than one value by using the "|" operators (Logical OR).

+{% include template-example.html %}
+{% highlight csharp %}
+var options = SqlBulkCopyOptions.CheckConstraints | SqlBulkCopyOptions.FireTriggers | SqlBulkCopyOptions.TableLock;
+{% endhighlight %}

 {% include template-example.html %}
 {% highlight csharp %}